 The Role of Synthetic, Systematic Phonics in the

 At The Gateway, we follow the Letters and Sounds guidance for the teaching of systematic, synthetic phonics.
 All of our phonics sessions involve – Revisit, Review, Teach, Practise, Apply and Assess.
 We use phonicsplay.com, which is planned in line with letters and sounds, to support the planning of our phonics teaching.

-In the Foundation Stage, our children are introduced to phase 1 and complete activities to develop their listening skills and oral segmenting and blending skills.
+In the Foundation Stage, from September 2022, we are using Supersonic Phonic Friends to introduce our pupils to phonics.
+Using their approach our children are introduced to phase 1 and complete activities to develop their listening skills and oral segmenting and blending skills.
 When they are ready, we introduce phase 2 (the alphabet sounds and the initial digraphs).
 Alongside this, we model how to write the sounds using pre-cursive and display the sounds taught in the environment to promote the children using them in their writing.
 Throughout each phase, formative assessment takes place and any children who are not making the expected progress are identified and they are given additional adult support in phonics lessons or additional teaching.